 We're taking precautions to ensure the confidentiality of the data transmitted using the NETFILE service.
-Using 128-bit SSL encryption protects information by verifying the identity of the parties on both ends of the Internet connection before confidential information is exchanged.
+Using TLS encryption protects information by verifying the identity of the parties on both ends of the Internet connection before confidential information is exchanged.
 Your electronic signature is identified when you log on to the transmission webpage.
 Throughout the session, extensive measures maintain security.

 Anti-virus software scans your computer and email messages for viruses.
 You have to regularly update your anti-virus software to be able to detect new viruses.
 Your anti-virus software helps protect the data on your computer software and your operating system.

 Although email is common and widely used today, it is not secure.
 You should never send us confidential information by unsecured email, as the unsecured email can be intercepted and the name of the originator can be changed.
 We do not trust personal information received through unsecured email.

 A firewall acts as a barrier between internal and external computers in a network, controlling the flow of information between the two.
 When a computer outside the firewall tries to communicate with a computer inside, it must first communicate with the firewall, which drops, allows or denies requests before it passes them to the destination computer.
 This process protects the destination computer from unauthorized access.